secretstartups/handbook/product/ux/product-design/index.html.md

 In Q4 FY22 and Q1 FY23, we ran an experiment called "Macro UX," in which we paired a Product Designer and an Engineer to make self-directed improvements to a product workflow (Kubernetes Agent).
 The idea was to empower the pair to make changes they identified themselves and resolved directly with MRs, rather than following our existing [Product Development Flow](/handbook/product-development-flow/).

 The result of the experiment was that the pair was able to resolve low-hanging usability problems, but they ran into challenges when attempting to address larger, more complex problems.
 However, they did find value in the ability to identify usability problems through heuristic reviews and then quickly partner to fix them.
-(See the [retro issue](https://gitlab.com/gitlab-org/gitlab/-/issues/351288) for details).
+See the [retro issue](https://gitlab.com/gitlab-org/gitlab/-/issues/351288) for details.

 In the *Beautifying our UI* initiative, we'd like to take the best parts of the Macro UX experiment and apply them to making usability improvements in our product.